Proxymiity/pixiv-bookmarks-explorer/README.md

     - `display.home.ipp` sets the number of images per home page.
     - `display.home.order` defines the display order for artworks on the home page.
     - `display.artwork.image` sets the image format to use when viewing artworks.
+    - `display.nsfw` sets the 'Not Safe For Work' artwork policy. (see below)
 - `app_key` is mandatory in order to display warnings/errors, using sessions.
 - `read_only` makes the application read-only, preventing clients from refreshing or deleting artworks. (see below)
 - `read_only_token` specifies the token used to refresh or delete artworks while the app is read-only.